Please click here to access the latest government guidance.

 Within school will be introducing measures to adapt classrooms to meet the guidance such as seating pupils side by side and facing forwards rather than face to face and or side on.

-We will also be avoiding large gatherings such as assemblies and not using the school hall for lunch time meals.
+We will also be avoiding large gatherings such as assemblies as well as not using the school hall for lunch time meals.

 Pupils will eat lunches in their classrooms rather than in the hall (apart from our EYFS children) and their time on the playground will need to be adapted and monitored.